IndeedItzGab/LandLocker/README.md

 You can now play with the the LandLocker!

 ## Feature
-While we currently developing LandLocker, these are the following availanle features:
+While we currently developing LandLocker, these are the following available features:
 - Claim a land.
 - Resizing the land with a Golden Shovel.
 - Protects your land from explosions, destroying blocks, placing blocks, and interacting with blocks and mobs.